DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 I should note that not every `execute` and `afterExecute` phase is this expensive (although the cumulative costs still aren't great for large component trees).
 The challenge is that it's not remotely clear what makes these phases so expensive, or what the recommendations would be to remedy.

 [^1]: React now supports this directly via [`renderToPipeableStream`](https://reactjs.org/docs/react-dom-server.html#rendertopipeablestream) on the server and [`React.Suspense`](https://reactjs.org/docs/react-api.html#reactsuspense)
-[^2]: This can be observed by looking at the [recursive calls to `process` in `getDataFromTree`](https://github.com/apollographql/apollo-client/blob/32691bd2bae6229dfe2860e724e2cdbea5014fd0/src/react/ssr/getDataFromTree.ts#L54)
+[^2]: Apollo has no limit on the number of "passes" it will perform.
+This can be observed by looking at the [recursive calls to `process` in `getDataFromTree`](https://github.com/apollographql/apollo-client/blob/32691bd2bae6229dfe2860e724e2cdbea5014fd0/src/react/ssr/getDataFromTree.ts#L54)